epfl-ada/ada-2022-project-adaconda/README.md

 ## Abstract

 With the rise of Youtube since 2005, the number of videos available on the internet tremendously grew.
 Youtube became thus, a source for all kind of topics.
-This project intends to investigate and get more insights on NBA (National Basketball Association) teams popularity on Youtube.
-Based on the Youniverse dataset and on an NBA dataset constructed with the web scrapping of multiple websites and other API's, our analysis aim to help NBA teams be more popular on Youtube and use this platform to get useful insights before taking important decisions.
+This project intends to investigate and obtain insights on NBA (National Basketball Association) teams' popularity on Youtube.
+Based on the Youniverse dataset *(Ribeiro, Manoel Horta and West Robert)* and on multiple NBA sources (ranging from websites that we scraped and endpoints/APIs that we used), our analysis aims to help NBA teams be more popular on Youtube and use this platform to get useful insights before taking important decisions.
-In a first part, we try to get a global view of the Youniverse dataset and mainly the evolution of sport videos and more precisely NBA related videos.
-Therefore, we will examine the overall tendencies for views, comments and likes that appear within the subset of NBA related videos on Youtube compared to other sport videos.
+In the first part, we try to get a global view of the Youniverse dataset and mainly the evolution of sport videos and more precisely NBA related videos.
+Therefore, we will examine the overall tendencies for views, comments and likes that appear within the subset of NBA related videos on Youtube compared to other sports videos.
-In a further analysis we focus on how NBA videos correlate with teams' results, victory percentage and other important events of NBA calendar.
-This objective is to measure how key points impact popularity of teams and their videos on the Youniverse dataset.
+In a further analysis, we will focus on how popularity of NBA videos correlate with a teams' results, victory percentage and other important events of the NBA calendar (e.g. star players changing teams, start of the playoffs).
+This part focuses on the driving forces behind popularity of teams.
+This popularity will be assessed based on the Youniverse Dataset as well as data from the Google Trends API and attendance numbers for games scraped from the web.
-Finally, we study how players and internal strategies within NBA teams interact with their populatity on Youtube.
-This last point permits us to advise teams on what strategical decisions to take to get more fans on Youtube.
+Finally, we study how players and internal strategies within NBA teams interact with their popularity on Youtube.

 ## NBA overview
 The **National Basketball Association (NBA)** is the world's most famous basketball league.
 Thirty American and Canadian teams compete amongst each other during an 82 game-long **regular season**.